fireice-uk/xmr-stak/README.md

 You can find the latest releases and precompiled binaries on GitHub under [Releases](https://github.com/fireice-uk/xmr-stak/releases).

 ## Default Developer Donation

-By default, the miner will donate 2% of the hashpower (2 minutes in 100 minutes) to my pool.
-If you want to change that, edit [donate-level.hpp](xmrstak/donate-level.hpp) before you build the binaries.

 If you want to donate directly to support further development, here is my wallet